Service Trust Agreement

 Your accountant, each financial year, tells you what to charge.
 The Service Trust Agreement allows for this.
 You charge ‘market rates’.
 Treat the service trust as a separate non-related business.
 The Service Trust Agreement allows the service trust to provide many services, including:

-(e) budgeting, forecast, bookkeeping, accounting and debt collection services (build Letters of Demand and Writs here)
+- budgeting, forecast, bookkeeping, accounting and debt collection services

 How do I update the Service Trust Agreement?

-The Agreement is updated by an exchange of emails.
-Add more services as your accountant suggests.
-You can add a scope of work, plans, diagrams and specifications.
+The Service Trust Agreement is updated by an exchange of emails.
+This is throughout the life of the Service Trust.
+Add more services as your accountant suggests over the years.
+You can also later add a scope of work, plans, diagrams and specifications.